3 Easy DIY Spring Home Decor Projects

 Decorating your home for spring can mean changing colors or updating with accessories.
 Here are 3 easy DIY spring home decor projects that can also give your space a fresh look.

 I love shopping for a new season, don’t you?
 But I also enjoy making items myself.
-These 3 easy DIY spring home decor projects can be so much fun to make.
+These 3 easy DIY spring home decor projects are so much fun to make.

 I love all the designs and the word phrases on this one stencil.
 Immediately, I knew that I could create some awesome spring home decor projects with just this one stencil.